SEFSC/IEA-GWEM-DataSynth/Ecospace-environmental-drivers/README-Make-monthly-ST-env-drivers-for-Ecospace.md

 - rerddap

 ### Data source
 The NOAA ERDDAP server (Environmental Research Division's Data Access Program) provides access to a wide range of oceanographic and environmental datasets.
 The server offers a convenient interface to search, access, and retrieve data using various query parameters.
-[NOAA ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap/index.html)

 ### Code setup and usage
 1. Specifies the bounding box of the Gulf of Mexico (GOM) region and the directory where the MODIS data will be stored.
 The environmental variables of interest (cfl, chla, POC) are defined in the `vars` vector.